Green foods for better health

 Here is a little anecdote.
 A few years ago I went to the optometrist for a new set of specs.
 After looking long and hard into my eyes, he remarked, “you eat a lot of greens don’t you?”
 I could not believe it.
 How did he know?
 “There is not a sign of cataracts or macular degeneration which is most unusual in someone over 70.
 You must be getting a lot of lutein in your diet.”

 Lutein is a phytonutrient that is found exclusive in the retina of the eye.
 It absorbs the damaging blue and ultraviolet light from the sun.
 Together with another powerful antioxidant called zeaxanthin[2], it gives 57% protection against age-onset macular degeneration.
-It’s the most common cause of blindness in the elderly[1].
+That’s the most common cause of blindness in the elderly[1].

 The dopamine in broad beans helps too[3].